 Key asks - what to include

-- Put the upmost diplomatic and public pressure on the Saudis and Emiratis to agree to ceasefire talks covering the entire country, and to join peace negotiations leading to a lasting political settlement.
+Put the upmost diplomatic and public pressure on all parties to the conflict to agree to ceasefire talks covering the entire country, and to join peace negotiations leading to a lasting political settlement.
 To ensure peace talks are inclusive and include Yemeni women, youth and civil society.

 Events can be an effective way to influence your MP, but only if they are action oriented and if your MP knows about them!
 The best way to do this is to either get your MP to attend your event in person or by getting attendees to sign a petition based on UNA-UK's key asks (or both!).
 Events come in all shapes and sizes; it could be an informal film night in your sitting room with friends or a large-scale event at your hall.
 The following tips may be helpful: